 - have experience and skill in accomplishing objectives by collaboration.

-The Path2CPA program makes the journey to an advanced degree quicker and less expensive.
+The Path2CPA option makes the journey to an advanced degree quicker and less expensive.
 Students can earn a Master of Science in Accounting (MSA) in as little as one year after completing GGU’s Accounting, BS or Business, Accounting Concentration, BS .
-The Path2CPA program can also satisfy the 150-hour education requirement for CPA licensure.
+The Path2CPA option can also satisfy the 150-hour education requirement for CPA licensure.
 Pursuing this option eliminates the requirement to apply for the MSA program and no GMAT/GRE test score is required.

 Requirements for the Master of Science in Accounting